How Long Does A Mouse Sleep

 • Age: Young mice, like most young animals, tend to sleep more than adults.
 This is because sleep is crucial for growth and development.
 As they mature, their sleep patterns may become more consistent, but they still maintain a polyphasic sleep schedule.

 • Environment: The environment plays a significant role in a mouse's sleep duration.
 Factors like temperature, light, and the presence of predators can all affect how much a mouse sleeps.
-For example, a mouse in a cold environment might sleep longer to conserve energy.
+Here's one way to look at it: a mouse in a cold environment might sleep longer to conserve energy.

 • Food Availability: If food is scarce, a mouse might spend less time sleeping and more time searching for food.
 Conversely, if food is readily available, they may sleep more.